By Helen Godfrey, MA, NCC, BCC, LPC

 “Working hard for something you don’t care about is called stress.
 Working hard for something you love is called passion.” – Simon Sinek

-Don’t you love this quote?
+Isn’t this a great quote?
 I should point out that you can be stressed when you are doing what you love too.
 However, it is a different kind of stress.
 It is energizing stress more than anything because you care so much.

 Make your life easier.
 Figure out what you love.
 What makes your heart sing?
 What is something you could do all day and not get tired?
 What do you like reading?
 What movies are you drawn to?
 How are these all connected to your skills, interests, motivators, and values?